 RMFMS is one of the seven regional federations that make up the AFMS.

-A regional federation of rockhounds whose hobby is gems, minerals and fossils.
+RMFMS is a regional federation of rockhounds whose hobby is gems, minerals and fossils.
 Member interests include Channel Work Jewelry, Faceting, Fossils, Gems, Gem Trees, Geology, Goldsmithing, Jewelry, Lapidary Arts, Minerals, Paleontology, Silversmithing, Wire Wrap Jewelry, Stone Carving, Knapping, Beads, and More.

 Member Clubs are located in Arizona, Arkansas, Colorado, Kansas, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas, Utah, and Wyoming.